labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-drop-array-elements-from-right/step1.md

 # Drop Array Elements From the Right

+To remove a specified number of elements from the right of an array, follow these steps:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-Creates a new array with `n` elements removed from the right.

-- Use `Array.prototype.slice()` to remove the specified number of elements from the right.
+2. Use `Array.prototype.slice()` to remove the specified number of elements from the right.
-- Omit the last argument, `n`, to use a default value of `1`.
+3. If you want to remove only one element, you can omit the last argument, `n`, and the default value of `1` will be used.

+Here's an example code snippet:

 ```js
 const dropRight = (arr, n = 1) => arr.slice(0, -n);
 ```

+You can test this function with the following examples:

 ```js
 dropRight([1, 2, 3]); // [1, 2]